regen-network/regen-ledger/rfcs/README.md

 may begin being discussed as a GitHub issue, GitHub discussion, or on non-GitHub platforms such as the [community forum](http://forum.regen.network).
-For larger features that have a reasonable amount of architectural complexity, RFCs are encouraged as a mechansim for aligning on a technical approach to a given set of requirements.
+For larger features that have a reasonable amount of architectural complexity, RFCs are encouraged as a mechanism for aligning on a technical approach to a given set of requirements.

 ## RFC Creation Process